Get the newsletter.

 The French are snobs about quality, so you should be, too.
 As a general rule, the fewer ingredients a recipe has, the better those ingredients need to be.
 So seek out the best, most crusty baguette you can find, good salted grass-fed or cultured butter, and the best-quality ingredients for the fillings.
 (A good tip: If your baguette has lost some of its crustiness and gone a little stale or soft, you can easily refresh it in the oven.)

-The most quintessential and ubiquitous sandwich of all, this is the classic ham sandwich on a generously-buttered baguette, sometimes accompanied with triangular slices of Emmental or Gruyère cheese.
+The most quintessential and ubiquitous sandwich of all, this is the classic ham sandwich on a generously-buttered baguette, sometimes accompanied with triangular slices of Emmental, Comté, or Gruyère (even though that’s technically Swiss) cheese.

-If you’re adding cheese, buy a block of Emmental or Gruyère and slice it into thin slices, then cut into triangles.
+If you’re adding cheese, buy a block of Emmental, Comté, or Gruyère and slice it into thin slices, then cut into triangles.
 Try to avoid deli Swiss slices.

-Baguette Sandwich #2: Chèvre Tomate Avec Herbes de Provence
+French Baguette Sandwich #2: Chèvre Tomate Avec Herbes de Provence (Tomato and Goat Cheese)

-I frequently encountered this sandwich in the South of France, often in panini form, and absolutely love it.
-This is simply a tomato goat cheese sandwich sprinkled with olive oil, dried French herbs, and maybe some arugula.
+I frequently encountered this simple sandwich in the South of France, often in grilled panini form, and absolutely love it.
+This is simply a fresh baguette sandwich made with fresh tomato slices and goat cheese, sprinkled with olive oil, dried French herbs, and maybe some arugula.
+If you can serve it hot and grilled, the cheese melts over the tomato and tastes next-level good.

 The key here is to use the right goat cheese.
 For the most authentic version, choose a bloomy rind goat cheese like Bucheron or Bucherondin.
 These have a more assertive, nutty flavor than fresh goat cheese, which holds up to the mild bread and tomato’s sweetness.
 A slice of ham or two is not amiss.